pbaisla/pbaisla.github.io/src/content/blog/2015-12-17-scraping-codechef-with-ruby-and-nokogiri/index.md

 ---
-title: "Scraping CodeChef with Ruby and Nokogiri"
+title: 'Scraping CodeChef with Ruby and Nokogiri'
-description: "Post from my old blog: Scraping CodeChef with Ruby and Nokogiri"
+description: 'Post from my old blog: Scraping CodeChef with Ruby and Nokogiri'
-date: "Dec 17 2015"
+date: 'Dec 17 2015'
 ---

 <mark>This a post from an older version of my personal blog/website.</mark>

 So, I haven't made any posts in a long time.